-Informal Resolution
+T. Informal Resolution

-After receiving a request from both parties to resolve the complaint with the informal resolution process, the Title IX Coordinator will appoint a College official to facilitate an effective and appropriate resolution.
+1. After receiving a request from both parties to resolve the complaint with the informal resolution process, the Title IX Coordinator will appoint a College official to facilitate an effective and appropriate resolution.
+Within three (3) workdays of such appointment, the College official, the complainant or the respondent may identify to the Title IX

+Coordinator in writing any potential conflict of interest posed by assigning such official to the matter.
+The Title IX Coordinator will consider such statements and will assign a different individual to facilitate if it is determined that a material conflict of interest exists.
 Within five (5) workdays of the appointment, the College official will request a written statement from the parties to be submitted within ten (10) workdays.
 Each party may request that witnesses are interviewed.
 Within ten (10) workdays of receiving the written statements, the College official will hold a meeting(s) with the parties and coordinate informal resolution measures.
+The College official shall review the information that is covered in the initial meeting under the formal process, as provided in Paragraphs R1 and R2.
 The College official shall document the meeting(s) in writing.
 Each party may have one advisor of his or her choosing during any meeting; however, the advisor may not speak on the party's behalf.

-The informal resolution process should be complete within thirty (30) days in most cases, unless good cause exists to extend the timeframe.
+- 2. The informal resolution process should be complete within thirty (30) days in most cases, unless good cause exists to extend the timeframe.
 The parties will be notified in writing and given the reason for the delay and an estimated time of completion.
-Any party may request in writing that the informal resolution process be terminated at any time, in which case the formal resolution process will commence.
-In addition, any party can pursue formal resolution if he or she is dissatisfied with the proposed informal resolution.
+Any party may request in writing that the informal resolution process be terminated at any time, in which case the formal resolution process will commence. - 3.
 Any resolution of a complaint through the informal process must address the concerns of the complainant and the responsibility of the College to address alleged violations of the Policy, while also respecting the due process rights of the respondent.
 Informal resolution remedies might include mandatory education, counseling, written counseling by an employee's supervisor, or other methods.
 The College official will provide the complainant and respondent with a copy of the final written report concurrently.
-The final written report shall include the nature of the complaint, a meeting(s) summary, the informal resolution process.
-There is no right of appeal afforded to the complainant or the respondent following the informal resolution process.
+The final written report shall include the nature of the complaint, a meeting(s) summary, the informal resolution remedies applied, and whether the complaint was resolved through the informal resolution process. - 4.
+Either party can pursue formal resolution if he or she is dissatisfied with the proposed informal resolution.

-Sanctions & Corrective Actions
+U. Sanctions & Corrective Actions